DOSull/dulux-colours-map/code/build-dulux-colours-map.md

                            "Passage Rock",
                            "Auckland Islands",
                            "Cossack Rock")) %>%
-  ## throw away variables we no longer and reorder
+  ## throw away variables we no longer need and reorder
   select(name, placename, modifier, red, green, blue)

 # save it so we have it for later